sakhawy/pico-server/README.md

 The list is long!
 You can also read more about the protocol.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP) is a great resource for that.

 Well, I hope you had fun reading this.
-Thanks a lot for reaching this point and have a nice day!
+Thanks a lot for getting to this point and have a nice day!